Skip to content

 • The health endpoint is GET http://127.0.0.1:17899/health.

 • If several VS Code windows are open, only one owns the listener.
-Other windows observe the shared owner state and can take over after the owner heartbeat becomes stale.
+Other windows verify the live owner through the local /health endpoint and can take over when that listener is gone.

 • The browser extension reads leetcode.com cookies and sends a LeetCode Cookie header to the local listener.

-• Automatic sync observes only LeetCode XHR/fetch requests and waits for the configured cooldown after a successful automatic sync.
+• Automatic sync observes only LeetCode XHR/fetch requests and waits for the configured cooldown after a successful automatic sync of an unchanged session.
+The cooldown is bypassed (syncs immediately) if the login session fingerprint changes (based on LEETCODE_SESSION + csrftoken) or if headers are captured for the first time after a cookie-only sync.

 • Cookie values are sent only to the local VS Code listener and are not intentionally logged by either extension.